We’re always looking to expand our coffee-drinking repertoire by adding more coffee shops to our Sunshine Coast hit-list.

 Now, don’t get us wrong, these may not be new-to-you spots, in fact you may even already call them your local.
 But, for the rest of us caffeine-addicted humans who are on the lookout for places to try and are dying to spice up the daily routine, well, this one’s for you.

-Here’s four (more) hidden coffee shops you might not know about.
+So, here are five (more) hidden coffee shops you might not know about on the Sunshine Coast.
 Drink up!

 Tucked away in the Noosa industrial estate, on the opposite side to where most of the action happens, you’ll find First Batch.
 We’re a little ashamed to admit it, but until last week we hadn’t even visited First Batch ourselves, let alone heard about it, making it a very hidden, yet very good coffee shop.
 Linked with The Coffee Training Co., truth be told, if you lot weren’t so nice we’d probably get a bit of hate mail for sharing this one to the masses. #localsecret